Global journalism

 Global journalism is a news style that encompasses a global outlook and reports on issues that transcend national boundaries, such as climate change.
 It focuses on news that is transnational, considering issues that affect the relationships between multiple nation states and regions.
 Global journalism is not to be confused with foreign reporting, which is reporting on foreign issues within a domestic context and using a domestic outlook that does not involve finding commonality between multiple world regions.
 In contrast, global journalism seeks to explore and communicate how the economic, political, social, and ecological events that occur in multiple parts of the world are connected, and that commonalities do exist outside national boundaries.

 Global Journalism has been produced out of the increasingly interconnected and interdependent world that has formed as a result of globalization.
-Globalization has exposed the existence of complex relations between different social realities world wide, therefore, global journalism is a news-style which investigates these relations and contextualizes them within everyday life.
+Globalization has exposed the existence of complex relations between different social realities worldwide, therefore, global journalism is a news-style which investigates these relations and contextualizes them within everyday life.
 It must cultivate a transnational culture of news which integrates seemingly independent events and relates them to all peoples and places on a daily basis because globalization is a daily process.